CS4404-Mission3/writeup/README.md

 The bot is an agent written in python, registered as a systemd service.
 It supports covert information exfiltration and arbitrary code execution.

 ### Installation
+**Note: This will not work in the secnet environment as it requires internet access.
+To test, please install manually.**

-The bot is installed as part of a tampered VScode dpkg package. the reason we chose this is that VScode is popular software which is not in ububtu's default repositories which means this is one of the few programs for Linux that is expected to be installed by root from a package downloaded from a website.
+The bot is installed as part of a tampered VScode dpkg package. the reason we chose this is that VScode is popular software which is *not* in Ububtu's default repositories, which means this is one of the few programs for Linux that is expected to be installed by root from a package downloaded from a website.
 This allows us to bypass Linux's package management security model.
-As part of the installation, the bot installs itself to `/usr/bin/avahi-ng` and registers an auto-enabled systemd service by the same name.
-Avahi is the most common mDNS / Bonjour/ Zeroconf utility for Linux so an application called avahi-ng broadcasting mDNS packets will not raise suspicion.
-The installer will also mask the real avahi service to prevent it from interfering with transmission.
+As part of the installation, the bot installs itself to `/usr/bin/avahi-ng` and registers and enables a systemd service by the same name.
+Avahi is the most common mDNS / Bonjour / Zeroconf utility for Linux, so an application called avahi-ng broadcasting mDNS packets should not raise suspicion from any curious sysadmin.
+The installer will also mask the real avahi-daemon service to prevent it from interfering with transmission.
 It also adds its own dependence, namely scapy and python3-bitarray, to those of VScode.
 This was done by disassembling the proper .deb file, modifying the DEBIAN files as shown below, and reassembling it with dpkg.

-Modifications to `DEBIAN/postinst`:
+Additions to `DEBIAN/postinst`:
 ```bash
 systemctl mask avahi-daemon
 mkdir -p /etc/avahi-ng